jingxianlau/tk-sic-microbit/README.md

-# IoT Garden Simulation with micro:bit
+# IoT Garden Simulation with micro:bitx

 In this project, you will learn about the Internet of Things (IoT) and how it can be used to control various devices in a garden using micro:bit code and a web simulation.